Read media coverage and download images, portraits, and logos

 Trend: Beauty minimalism

-Every year at the Danish Beauty Award, all judges on the panel work to identify new trends.
+Every year at the Danish Beauty Awards, all the judges on the panel work to identify new trends.

 September 12, 2024

-Søstrene Grene CEO with record results: Consumers buy indulgence in troubled times
+Søstrene Grene CEO with record results: Consumers are buying treats in uncertain times

 A current example is the Danish chain Søstrene Grene.
-The company has just delivered record financial results for 2023/24 with revenue growth.
+The company has just delivered record financial results for 2023/24 with growth in revenue.

-Trend researcher on the closure of Foot Locker: "The chain has been squeezed"
+Trend researcher on the closure of Foot Locker: "The chain has been squeezed out."

-The market for shoes and sportswear in Denmark has become one chain smaller.
-This should be seen in the light of the fact that the market is moving in a new direction, says the industry director.
+The market for shoes and sportswear in Denmark has lost one chain.
+This should be seen in light of the fact that the market is moving in a new direction, according to the industry director.

-'Humørmad' takes the international food scene and 'will come' to Denmark
+‘Humor food’ takes the international food scene by storm and is ‘bound to arrive’ in Denmark

-Before you fly to New York and plunk down $96 for a specially designed smoothie, a professor of molecular nutrition says you should ask a few critical questions
+Before you fly to New York and spend $15 on a specially designed smoothie, you should ask a few critical questions, according to a professor of molecular nutrition.

-A ceramic wave has washed over the Danes
+A wave of ceramics has swept over the Danes

 Trend researcher and lifestyle expert calls it a response to digitalization.

-Many trend seminars have already touched on this topic, because there is no way around it.
+Many trend seminars have already touched on this theme, but it cannot be ignored.
 The world is in a state of crisis.
-Trend forecaster Louise Byg Kongholm calls her seminar at Modefabriek 'Chaos as the new normal'.
-In an ever-changing world, what can you count on?
+Not just a constant crisis, but multiple crises at the same time.
+Trend forecaster Louise Byg Kongholm has therefore named her seminar at Modefabriek 'Chaos as the new normal'.
+In an ever-changing world, what can you still count on?

-News roundup: Concerns about investment funds and the decline in the Danish economy
+Current events: Concerns about investment funds and decline in the Danish economy

-Investing in investment funds seems to be more popular than ever before.
+It seems that investing money in investment funds is more popular than ever before.
 But now a Swedish asset manager is raising a warning flag.
-Perhaps the funds are not as diversified as many people think.
-We address this concern in today's program, where we also take stock of the Danish economy, which has lagged a little behind lately.
+Perhaps the spread in the funds is not quite as large as many people believe.
+We address this concern in today's program, where we also take stock of the Danish economy, which has been lagging behind somewhat recently.

-News roundup: Concerns about investment funds and the decline in the Danish economy
+Current events: Concerns about investment funds and decline in the Danish economy

-Investing in investment funds seems to be more popular than ever before.
+It seems that investing money in investment funds is more popular than ever before.
 But now a Swedish asset manager is raising a warning flag.
-Perhaps the funds are not as diversified as many people think.
-We address this concern in today's program, where we also take stock of the Danish economy, which has lagged a little behind lately.
+Perhaps the spread in the funds is not quite as large as many people believe.
+We address this concern in today's program, where we also take stock of the Danish economy, which has been lagging behind somewhat recently.

-Convenience, health and cleanliness are important pieces in the grocery market
+Convenience, health, and cleanliness are important factors in the grocery market.

-Hyperconvenience is a trend in the grocery market where retail chains need to clean up their shelves and offer fewer choices to customers, says trend researcher Louise Byg Kongsholm.
+Hyperconvenience is a trend in the grocery market, where retail chains are clearing their shelves and offering fewer choices to customers, according to trend researcher Louise Byg Kongsholm.

 The children's clothing industry is bleeding